There’s no way around it: Owning and renting out real estate properties takes time. It can be especially draining if you own several properties.

 3. You don’t have time

 Time is precious, we get it.
 And as a professional, you likely have several responsibilities outside of your real estate investments.
 Whether it’s your job, family or hobbies, they all demand your time.
-If you feel like you’re making major sacrifices that are taking away from the things you love in order to be a landlord, it’s most likely time to team up with a property management company.
+If you feel like you’re making major sacrifices that are taking away from the things you love to be a landlord, it’s most likely time to hire a property management company.

 4. You’re not passionate about being a landlord